 On Gluten

 Here in the States we’re used to talking about flours in terms of how much gluten (protein) they contain.
-Know the gluten percentage of a given flour and you know a fair amount about it: the hardness or softness of the wheat it came from, how it will perform in a cake or a bread, how chewy or tender your finished product will be, and so on.
+Know the gluten percentage of a given flour and you know a fair amount about it: how hard or soft the wheat that it came from, how well it will perform in a cake or a bread, how chewy or tender your finished product will be, and so on.

-Europeans generally do not talk this way.
-When they talk flour, they speak of “ash content“, which is also a highly descriptive measure, but it says nothing specific about gluten content.
+Europeans gemerally do not talk this way.
+When they talk flour, they speak of “ash content“, which is also a highly descriptive measure, just very different from gluten content.
 And while we’re on the subject of Europe, I should point out that European gluten is very different from North American gluten.
 While ours is stretchy and elastic, theirs is firm and plastic, meaning it doesn’t “snap back” like ours does when it’s stretched.
-That can be a very good thing, but it can be a disadvantage as well.
+That’s nice, but it’s an advantage that comes with some disadvantages as well.
 If you’ve ever eaten a French blueberry muffin, you know what I’m talking about.

 American flours have a gluten percentage that’s right around 10%.
 That’s about standard for an all-purpose flour.
 A few percentage points less and you’re into cake flour territory, a few percentage points more and you’ve got some serious bread flour on your hands.